borgbase/vorta/INSTALL.md

 <a href='https://flathub.org/apps/details/com.borgbase.Vorta'><img width='240' alt='Download on Flathub' src='https://flathub.org/assets/badges/flathub-badge-en.png'/></a>

-Settings can be transfered by copying ~/.local/share/Vorta/settings.db to ~/.var/app/com.borgbase.Vorta/data/Vorta/.
+Settings can be transferred by copying ~/.local/share/Vorta/settings.db to ~/.var/app/com.borgbase.Vorta/data/Vorta/.

 ### Distribution Packages
 If you added Vorta to a Linux distribution, open an issue or PR and it will be added here.